 Judiciary is made up of five Justices, one of whom serves as Chief Justice for the academic year.
-You can see more about their membership here.
+Find out who's serving on the Judiciary this year below.

 To contact the Judiciary for any reason, email email@example.com or contact any member

 Lilly Hecht | Chief Justice of the Judiciary